bahrus/carbon-copy/README.md

     <meta name="preprocessor" content="zenmu">
 ```

-then some preprocessing logic described below will be performed on the import before creating the reusable HTMLTemplate.
+then some preprocessing logic described below will be performed on the import before creating the reusable HTMLTemplates.

 Why?